ChengZhongShen/Advanced_Lane_Lines/README.md

 **Advanced Lane Finding Project**

+Note: this is Udacity Nano Degree project, please refer to [Udacity Repository](https://github.com/udacity/CarND-Advanced-Lane-Lines.git) for the project information and requirements.

 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.